TanGeeGo/ImagingSimulation/PSF_generation/illumination_info/readme.md

-illumination information is saved in this folder
+illumination information in this folder